Restricted volumes on K\"ahler manifolds: Introduction

-{\bf Acknowledgments. }We are very grateful to S. Boucksom, J.-P. Demailly, R. Lazarsfeld, M. P\u{a}un, M. Popa and Y.-T. Siu for many enlightening discussions about these topics.
-We also thank L. Ein, B. Lehmann, J. Lesieutre, M. Musta\c{t}\u{a} and D. Witt-Nystr\"om for useful communications.
+{\bf Acknowledgments. }It is a pleasure to dedicate this paper to Professor Ahmed Zeriahi, whose contributions to the study of degenerate complex Monge-Amp\`ere equations has had a tremendous impact on our work.
+We are also grateful to S. Boucksom, J.-P. Demailly, R. Lazarsfeld, M. P\u{a}un, M. Popa and Y.-T. Siu for many enlightening discussions about these topics, to L. Ein, B. Lehmann, J. Lesieutre, M. Musta\c{t}\u{a} and D. Witt-Nystr\"om for useful communications, and to the referee for detailed comments that improved the exposition.
 Part of this work was carried out during the second-named author's visits at the Center for Mathematical Sciences and Applications at Harvard University and at the Yau Mathematical Sciences Center at Tsinghua University in Beijing, which he would like to thank for the hospitality.